 The majority of AbbVie's NEO pay is performance-based.
 Specific goals and targets are the foundation of our pay-for-performance process, and this section describes how they apply to each pay component.
 Though quantitative metrics such as financial and operational results are a central part of our performance assessment, some goals such as leadership and progress against strategic and long-term objectives are difficult to measure using numeric or formulaic criteria.
 As such, the compensation committee also conducts a qualitative assessment of individual performance to ensure the overall assessment of performance and pay decisions are aligned with the company's true performance over a period of time.
-The elimination of the performance-based compensation deduction under Code Section 162(m) has not altered the commitment of the company and the compensation committee to performance-based compensation principles.
 A discussion of the decision-making criteria for each pay component follows.